PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 You can customize the sound by **choosing the switches**, **adding foam dampeners**, **o-rings**, **keycaps**, etc. You can also lube the switches, we'll talk about that later.

 You can be team **thocky**, team **clacky**, or team **clicky**.
-It's all about personal preference, and you can the sound that satisfies you the most.
+It's all about personal preference, and you can find the sound that satisfies you the most.

 In the **first video** below, you can see an example of a great keeb sound.
-The second video helps us remind that a keyboard sound **depends on a lot of factors** and the sound you hear in the video might not be representative of reality.
+The second video helps us remind that a keyboard sound **depends on a lot of factors**: the table, the deskmat, the microphone, etc...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XfbU4AhLIPw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>